Maine Snowmobile Tour: The Forks to Eustis

 Sandy and Craig purchased the property in 2015, and opened Tea Pond Lodge and Cabins in 2016.
 The lodge has a restaurant with a great selection of food, and sweet little cabins scattered throughout the property.
 It’s the perfect retreat for the night!

 The following day, meander your way back to Northern Outdoors.
-If you’re feeling motivated, take a detour to check out Coburn Mountain (check Coburn Summit Riders for conditions) and stop by Lake Parlin Lodge for lunch.
+If you’re feeling motivated, take a detour to check out Coburn Mountain (check Coburn Summit Riders for conditions) and stop by Lake Parlin Lodge for lunch** (edit: Lake Parlin Lodge not open for lunch or gas in 2021).
 When you get back to Northern Outdoors, you’ll check back into your cozy cabin and relax for the night!
 Vanilla Bourbon Porter, anyone?

 Please Visit Tea Pond Lodge for restaurant hours!